2002 Waveney District Council election

 The 2002 Waveney Council election took place on 2 May 2002 to elect members of Waveney District Council in Suffolk, England.
 The whole council was up for election with boundary changes since the last election in 2000.
 The Labour Party lost overall control of the council to no overall control.

-Election result
+Election results

 Overall turnout in the election was 35.1%.